Mono-Co/pandas-challenge/README.md

 Smaller schools with less than <1,000 students performed better on average than the larger schools.

-Schools with a spending range per student of $585-630 performed better on average than the other fundings.
+Schools with a spending range of $585-630 per student, performed better on average than the other funding ranges.

-The Best perfromaing School across all of the repprted metrics was Griffin High School.
+The Best perfromaing School across all of the reported metrics was Griffin High School.

-The Worst Perfmrming School across all of the repprted metrics was Ford High School.
+The Worst Perfmrming School across all of the reported metrics was Ford High School.

 Thanks Ben